-This check will visit “https://uptime.com/freetools/website-speed-test” and expect the string “window,document,'script','//www.google-analytics.com/analytics.js','ga'” to be present on the page.
+This check will visit “https://www.w3schools.com/” and expect the string “UA-3855518-1” to be present on the page.
 If that value is not present, or the URL is unreachable, the monitor check will fail.

 We have multiple options for viewing reporting related to a check.
 The first contact, and preferred notification method, was defined when you created your Uptime account.
 You were asked to enter the email and extended contact information for the individuals to notify on your team.
 If a check fails, these contacts will receive notifications of failure by default.

 You will receive an automated message informing you that the URL is “down,” alongside a response code, and location codes from the probe servers used in monitoring the check.
 You will also see which checks failed in the description of the downtime event.
-Notice our warning informs us the server is returning a 404 error, and reports the Analytics script isn’t running either.
+Notice our warning informs us the server is returning 200 OK, but the string we’re expecting is not present:

 Login to Uptime.com and visit the dashboard for instant access to reports.
-Review report details to see more technical data about the problem.
-In this case, we’ve instructed our check to look for a non-existent page.
+Review real-time analysis to see more technical data about the problem.
+In this case, we’ve instructed our check to look for a non-existent page:

 We will fix our check and wait for testing to indicate the website is back up.
 Uptime’s next check will observe the URL is now functioning, and run the validation we defined.
 Uptime will send our contacts a new message informing us the site is back up, and the total length of downtime.